 - Free up hours each week for more paid work

 - Collect valuable data that can be leveraged for actionable business decisions

 You should also extend your must-have features beyond just the option to track time and send invoices based on that data.
 The quality of your invoices matters, as well.
 Clients are more likely to pay quickly when your online invoices offer flexible digital payment methods, such as credit cards or direct bank transfers.
-And according to Rampton, invoices that include branding are “3x more likely to get paid”, meaning that your invoicing tool should also allow you to customize the invoice with your company name and logo.

 Essentially, the software you use should allow you to create professional invoices that result in faster, more reliable payments from clients.